The Agency Marketing & New Biz Summit

 The thud of a Yellow pages on a desk is enough to make any salesperson shudder.
 But to Jack Frimston and Zac Thompson, it was a sign that made them realise that something had to change.

-When they were setting up their own company, A Sales Consultancy, they knew they wanted to do things differently.
+When they were setting up their own company, We Have a Meeting, they knew they wanted to do things differently.
 “We wanted to offer people a good job,” Zac continues, “Where you’re not ashamed to say ‘I work in sales’ and can tell Nana at the family barbecue.”

 But how did their own method differ from the traditional sales scripts?